gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-Note, that these changes improve the [Buildship](https://eclipse.org/buildship) plugin's project synchronization as well.
+Note, that these changes affect the [Buildship](https://eclipse.org/buildship) plugin's project synchronization as well.

 See [the documentation](userguide/eclipse_plugin.html#sec:test-sources) for more details.